tracey-fans/plugin.video.censoredtv/README.md

 # plugin.video.censoredtv
 A Kodi plugin for viewing [CENSORED.TV](https://censored.tv), featuring content from Devon Tracey, Gavin McInnes, Milo Yiannopolis &amp; many others.

-This has been tested on Leia (v18.9).
-It should work on other versions of Kodi also.

 This is an unofficial plugin and is not associated with Censored.TV in any way.
 A valid subscription to Censored.TV is required to use the plugin.

 ### v18 (Leia) and earlier

-The latest release of this plugin for Kodi v18 (Leia) is "plugin.video.censoredtv-1.1.3.zip".
+The latest release of this plugin for Kodi v18 (Leia) is "zips/plugin.video.censoredtv-1.1.3.zip".
 This has been tested on v18.9 and should work for earlier versions.

 ### v19 (Matrix)

-Beta support for Kodi v19 (Matrix) is "plugin.video.censoredtv-1.1.3-matrix.1.zip".
+Beta support for Kodi v19 (Matrix) is in "zips/plugin.video.censoredtv-1.1.3-matrix.1.zip".

 ## How to use: